elorest/acts_as_better_tree/README.md

 # ActsAsBetterTree

 An alternative to nested_sets and acts_as_tree.
 Designed to be a drop in replacement for acts_as_tree.
 Replaces betternestedset without the slow inserts when dealing with a large dataset.
 Used by upillar.com on a dataset of over 900,000 categories with no slow downs.
 In tests it shows a 285% speed increase on inserts with a dataset of 100k categories.
 As datasets become larger its insert speed stays about the same when nested_sets become slower.
-In all of my tests read speeds have been comparable with nested sets on everything but all_children which takes is inperceptibly slower on a dataset of 100k than betternestedset.
+In all of my tests read speeds have been comparable with nested sets on everything but all_children which is inperceptibly slower on a dataset of 100k than betternestedset.

 ## Installation